 Routing

-//Charis
+Routing functionality is one of the most important in mobile location aware services.
+It offers the application user the information needed in order to reach his destination in the most optimal and efficient way.
+In the framework of this project, the ArcGIS routing service was used and a method was developed that calculated and visually displayed driving directions to the mobile phone’s screen of the user.
+The current location of the user is always used as the starting point of the route, while he has the possibility to select the destination point from all the places of interest that are used from the application, according to his individual preferences and interests.

 Filter Function

-The planned filtering was never completed due to lack of time since more crucial tasks need to be implemented.
+The planned filtering was never completed due to lack of time, since more crucial tasks need to be implemented first.
 However, the mockup of the menu was implemented and the explanation of the reasoning behind the unimplemented functions can be read below.

 Filtering based on search distance

-The user would be able to write a distance that would work as a buffer, hence the objects outside this distance would not be displayed in the map.
+The user would have been able to write a distance that would work as a buffer, hence the objects outside this distance would not be displayed in the map.

 Filtering based on subcategory

-The user would be able to pick which subcategory of the gardens that should be displayed.
+The user would have been able to pick which subcategory of the gardens should be displayed.
 The subcategories of the gardens are already defined in the dataset, which was not the case for the historical preserved objects.
-Hence, categorizing roughly 7000 points manually would require a lot of work and therefore, this option would only be available for the gardens.
+Hence, categorizing roughly 7000 points manually would require a lot of time and therefore, this option would have only been available for the gardens.

 Filtering based on year

-The user would be able to filter the historical preserved objects based on the year they were built.
-A number of historical objects didn’t contain a building date and were deleted from the dataset.
+The user would have been able to filter the historical preserved objects based on the year they were built.
+A number of historical objects didn’t contain a building date, so they were deleted from the dataset.

 Tour Function